SnuktheGreat/synapse/readme.md

                 .withAwesomeness(is(false)))
 ```

-The above example however uses the _ChainableMatcher_ as a base, so you still get the same functionality.
-The _Matcher_
+The above example was also built using the _ChainableMatcher_ as a base, so you still get the same functionality.
+The
-class looks like this:
+_Matcher_ class looks like this:

 ```java
 public class PersonMatcher extends ChainableMatcher<Person> {